 Research

 Glenn’s research mixes qualitative research methods with theoretical scholarship.
 He has directed more than two dozen bioethics and health policy research initiatives, across disciplines, universities, health systems and in state, national and international context.
-Most of his research has focused on these areas:
+Most of that research has focused on these areas:

 Reproductive Technology

-Research resulting in major publications includes: a survey of IVF programs’ disclosures to oocyte donors, a comparative evaluation of the public policy models for genetic services in the U.K. and United States, evaluation of perceived outcomes of genetic counseling, a comparative examination of parental motivations regarding their future children in assisted reproduction vs. unassisted, study of pharmaceutical benefits organizations’ criteria for restoration to “normalcy” in male infertility, an examination of prenatal cardiac genetic testing, an examination of family models’ correlation to reproductive technology.
-In their theoretical work, McGee and his co-authors have published work that applies classical American pragmatic theory to reproduction, including papers that analyzed: the meaning of infertility as disease, ethical issues in enhancement of children, the rights of children to know identity of gamete donors, a pragmatic approach to human cloning, a legal analysis of “regulation” of families in family law, an analysis of “contemporary” eugenics, and a proposal for using an “adoption model” to regulate reproductive technology.
+Research resulting in major publications includes: a survey of IVF programs’ disclosures to oocyte donors, a comparative evaluation of the public policy models for genetic services in the U.K. and United States, evaluation of perceived outcomes of genetic counseling, the viability of “non-directiveness” in genetic counseling, a comparative examination of parental motivations regarding their future children in assisted reproduction vs. unassisted, study of pharmaceutical benefits organizations’ criteria for “normalcy” in male infertility, an examination of prenatal cardiac genetic testing, an examination of family models’ correlation to reproductive technology.

 Genetics, Genomics & Big Data